Where growth usually breaks in DTC e-commerce

 - The company lacks a clear reason to win

-At Nyman Media, we look at DTC marketing through an operator’s lens: demand creation, merchandising, margin, and cadence.
+We read DTC marketing the way an operator reads a P&L: demand creation, merchandising, margin, and the weekly rhythm that ties them together.
 Healthy DTC P&Ls in 2026 look more like specialty retail than tech.
-Gross margin and contribution margin matter as much as topline because the market now rewards disciplined growth, not just growth stories.
+Gross margin and contribution margin matter as much as topline, because the market now rewards disciplined growth, not just growth stories.

 What a sharp 30-day diagnostic looks like here